vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_SetShardTabletControl.md

 ### Options

 ```
-  -c, --cells strings           Specifies a comma-separated list of cells to update.
+  -c, --cells strings           Specifies a comma-separated list of cells to update (all cells will be used by default).
-      --denied-tables strings   Specifies a comma-separated list of tables to add to the denylist (for MoveTables).
+      --denied-tables strings   Specifies a comma-separated list of tables to add to the DeniedTables list, or remove from the list if --remove is also specified, in the Shard records (MoveTables).
 Each table name is either an exact match, or a regular expression of the form '/regexp/'.
-      --disable-query-service   Sets the DisableQueryService flag in the specified cells.
+      --disable-query-service   Adds or removes the DisableQueryService field in the SrvKeyspace record (Reshard) for the specified cells (using all cells by deefault).
 This flag requires --denied-tables and --remove to be unset; if either is set, this flag is ignored.
   -h, --help                    help for SetShardTabletControl
-  -r, --remove                  Removes the specified cells for MoveTables operations.
+  -r, --remove                  Removes the TabletControl field and its DeniedTables entries, or if specified with --denied-tables then only remove the specified tables from the DeniedTables list, in the Shard records (MoveTables) in the specified cells (using all cells by default).
 ```

 ### Options inherited from parent commands